womenwhocoderichmond/chapter-organization/leadership-resources/leadership_overview.md

 - Leads should be actively monitoring the one-off backlog for potential events
 - Send directors details (Dates, Space, event details) of upcoming meetups in a timley manor (3 months out).
 Review the [playbook](event-playbook.md) for gudiance on how to approach coordinating meetups.
 - Share pictures / blurbs for social
+- Share code/ resources on github when needed

 ### Network Roles & Responsibilities